The Baum-Connes property for a quantum (semi-)direct product: Preliminary results

-If $\widehat{\mathbb{G}}$ be a discrete quantum group, we denote by $Fus(\widehat{\mathbb{G}})$ the usual fusion ring of $\widehat{\mathbb{G}}$ given by the irreducible representations of $\mathbb{G}$.
-If $(\mathbb{Z}_{I_1}, \oplus, \otimes, d_1)$ and $(\mathbb{Z}_{I_2}, \oplus, \otimes, d_2)$ are two fusion rings, we define the tensor product of $\mathbb{Z}_{I_1}$ and $\mathbb{Z}_{I_2}$ as the free $\mathbb{Z}$-module $\mathbb{Z}_{I_1}\odot_{\mathbb{Z}} \mathbb{Z}_{I_2}$ which is naturally a fusion ring denoted by $\mathbb{Z}_{I_1}\otimes\mathbb{Z}_{I_2}$.
+If $\widehat{\mathbb{G}}$ be a discrete quantum group, we denote by $R(\mathbb{G}):=Fus(\widehat{\mathbb{G}})$ the usual fusion ring of $\widehat{\mathbb{G}}$ given by the irreducible representations of $\mathbb{G}$.
+If $(\mathbb{Z}_{I_1}, \oplus, \otimes, d_1)$ and $(\mathbb{Z}_{I_2}, \oplus, \otimes, d_2)$ are two fusion rings, we define the tensor product of $\mathbb{Z}_{I_1}$ and $\mathbb{Z}_{I_2}$ as the free $\mathbb{Z}$-module $\mathbb{Z}_{I_1}\underset{\mathbb{Z}}{\odot} \mathbb{Z}_{I_2}$ which is naturally a fusion ring denoted by $\mathbb{Z}_{I_1}\otimes\mathbb{Z}_{I_2}$.

 In this situation, a fusion ring $(\mathbb{Z}_I, \oplus, \otimes, d)$ is called torsion-free if any based connected co-finite module is isomorphic to the standard based module.
 In particular, we have \begin{defi} Let $\mathbb{G}$ be a compact quantum group.
-We say that $\widehat{\mathbb{G}}$ is strong torsion-free if $Fus(\widehat{\mathbb{G}})$ is torsion-free. \end{defi} \begin{rem} It is known that the strong torsion-freeness doesn't pass to quantum subgroups (see \cite{YukiKenny} for a counter example).
+We say that $\widehat{\mathbb{G}}$ is strong torsion-free if $Fus(\widehat{\mathbb{G}})$ is torsion-free. \end{defi} \begin{rem} It is known that the strong torsion-freeness is not preserved by quantum subgroups (see \cite{YukiKenny} for a counter example).
 However, we can show (see \cite{YukiKenny} for a proof) that if $\mathbb{G}$ and $\mathbb{H}$ are compact quantum groups such that $\widehat{\mathbb{H}}<\widehat{\mathbb{G}}$ is a \emph{divisible} discrete quantum subgroup, then $\widehat{\mathbb{H}}$ is strong torsion-free whenever $\widehat{\mathbb{G}}$ is strong torsion-free. \end{rem}

 Observe that torsion-freeness of fusion rings is \emph{not} preserved, in general, by tensor product.
-More precisely, we have the following result (see \cite{YukiKenny} for a proof): \begin{theo} Let $(\mathbb{Z}_{I_1}, \otimes)$ and $(\mathbb{Z}_{I_2}, \otimes)$ be torsion-free fusion rings and assume that $(\mathbb{Z}_{I_1}\odot \mathbb{Z}_{I_2}, \otimes)$ is \emph{not} torsion-free.
+More precisely, we have the following result (see \cite{YukiKenny} for a proof). \begin{theo} Let $(\mathbb{Z}_{I_1}, \otimes)$ and $(\mathbb{Z}_{I_2}, \otimes)$ be torsion-free fusion rings and assume that $(\mathbb{Z}_{I_1}\odot \mathbb{Z}_{I_2}, \otimes)$ is \emph{not} torsion-free.
 Then $(\mathbb{Z}_{I_1}, \otimes)$ and $(\mathbb{Z}_{I_2}, \otimes)$ have non-trivial isomorphic finite fusion subrings. \end{theo}